emmaA89/vlabprediction/README.md

 In order to run the script inside the prediction folder, you need to download the `satur.out` dataset from the following link  https://www.dropbox.com/s/s5kf91sc6vjhf1v/satur.out?dl=0

 This software is related to the following reports: Modelling and processing services and tools, E. Perracchione, M. Polato, D. Tran, F. Piazzon, F. Aiolli, S. De Marchi, S. Kollet, C. Montzka, A. Sperduti, M. Vianello, M. Putti, 2018.
 GEOEssential Deliverable 1.3., ERA-PLANET No 689443.

+In the various folders there are the examples and datasets shown in the above report.

 This software compresses data (satellite data in this case).
 It compresses via Padova points and uses variably scaled kernels for the approximation.